Constellations in prime elements of number fields: Precise statements of main theorems and the outline of the proofs

 We call a fundamental domain for the action $\OKt\curvearrowright \OKnz$ an \emph{$\OKt$-fundamental domain} in this paper.
-We will use this terminology without referring to the action, as in the following definition. \begin{definition}[$\OKt$-fundamental domain] A set $\DD\subseteq\OKnz$ is called an \emph{$\OKt$-fundamental domain}, if $\OKnz$ is decomposed as the following disjoint union:
+We will use this terminology without referring to the action any further. \begin{definition}[$\OKt$-fundamental domain] A set $\DD\subseteq\OKnz$ is called an \emph{$\OKt$-fundamental domain}, if $\OKnz$ is decomposed as the following disjoint union:

-\end{definition} We formulate a prime element constellation theorem in the setting of taking an $\OKt$-fundamental domain $\DD$ as follows: we consider $\PP_K \cap \DD$ instead of $\PP_K$, and take a subset $A$ of it.
+\end{definition} We formulate a prime element constellation theorem inside an $\OKt$-fundamental domain $\DD$ as follows: we consider $\PP_K \cap \DD$ instead of $\PP_K$, and take a subset $A$ of it.
 Here we warn that if $\#(\OKt)=\infty$, then there exists an $\OKt$-fundamental domain $\DD$ such that the constellation theorem for $\PP_K\cap \DD$ does \emph{not} hold.
 This fact will be proved as Proposition~\ref{proposition=badchoicedomain}.
 Thus, the following question arises: ``for which $\OKt$-fundamental domain can we ensure that a constellation theorem holds?''
 We answer this question by introducing the notion of \emph{NL-compatible} fundamental domains.
-The notion of the NL-compatibility is defined for a subset of $\OKnz$ as follows. \begin{definition}[NL-compatibility] Let $K$ be a number field of degree $n$.
+The NL-compatibility is defined for a subset of $\OKnz$ as follows. \begin{definition}[NL-compatibility] Let $K$ be a number field of degree $n$.
 A set $X\subseteq\OKnz$ is \emph{NL-compatible} (\emph{norm-length compatible}) if the following condition is satisfied: there exist an integral basis $\omom$ of $K$ and a constant $C=C(\omom,X)>0$ such that, for every $\alpha\in X$,

-holds. \end{definition} The existence of a constant $C$ above is independent of the choice of an integral basis $\omom$; the exact value of $C$ depends.
-The NL-compatibility has a geometric interpretation in terms of the weighted multiplicative Minkowski embedding $\calL_{\RR}$, which is stated without taking an integral basis.
-See Definition~\ref{definition=Minkowski} for $\calL_{\RR}$.
-If the unit group $\OKt$ is infinite, then not every $\OKt$-fundamental domain is NL-compatible.
-Note that there exists $C'=C'(\omom)>0$ such that for all $\alpha\in \OKnz$